Joseph Maria Olbrich: Early life

-Olbrich was born in Opava, Austrian Silesia (now Czech Republic), the third child of Edmund and Aloisia Olbrich.
+Olbrich was born in Troppau, Austrian Silesia (modern day Opava, Czech Republic), the third child of Edmund and Aloisia Olbrich.
 He had two sisters, who died before he was born, and two younger brothers, John and Edmund.
 His father was a prosperous confectioner and wax manufacturer who also owned a brick works, where Olbrich's interest in the construction industry has its early origin.

 Career

 Olbrich studied architecture at the University of Applied Arts Vienna (Wiener Staatsgewerbeschule) and the Academy of Fine Arts Vienna, where he won several prizes.
-These included the Prix de Rome, for which he traveled in Italy and North Africa.
-In 1893, he started working for Otto Wagner, the Austrian architect, and probably did the detailed construction for most of Wagner's Wiener Stadtbahn (Metropolitan Railway) buildings.
+These included the Prix de Rome, for which he traveled to Italy and North Africa.
+In 1893, he started working for Otto Wagner, the Austrian architect, where he worked on Wagner's Wiener Stadtbahn (Metropolitan Railway) buildings.

 In 1897, Gustav Klimt, Olbrich, Josef Hoffmann and Koloman Moser founded the Vienna Secession artistic group.
+The group's aesthetic sense sought playful juxtapositions of blank surfaces and geometric regularity against expansive (largely floral) ornamentation.
+Olbrich designed their exhibition building, the famous Secession Building, which became the movement's landmark.
+The building combined a church-like entrance hall with a warehouse-like exhibition space.

-Olbrich designed their exhibition building, the famous Secession Hall, which became the movement's landmark.
-In 1899, Ernest Louis, Grand Duke of Hesse, founded the Darmstadt Artists' Colony, for which Olbrich designed many houses (including his own) and several exhibition buildings.
+In 1899, Ernest Louis, Grand Duke of Hesse, founded the Darmstadt Artists' Colony, for which Olbrich designed many house and several exhibition buildings.
 Olbrich gained Hessian citizenship in 1900 and was appointed to a professorship by the Grand Duke.
 In 1903, he married Claire Morawe.

 In the following years, Olbrich executed diverse architectural commissions and experimented in applied arts and design.
 He designed pottery, furniture, book bindings, and musical instruments.
 His courtyard and interiors at the St. Louis World's Fair won the highest prize at the exhibition.
 At the time, the St. Louis Post-Dispatch wrote of his pavilion, "The interior decorators of the United States are now talking about the Olbrich Pavilion.
 It is already indicated as one of the things at the World's Fair which will leave a permanent mark upon American life."
 He was subsequently appointed corresponding member of the American Institute of Architects.
 His architectural works, especially his exhibition buildings for the Vienna and Darmstadt Secessions, had a strong influence on the development of the Art Nouveau style.

 Shortly after his daughter Marianne's birth on 19 July 1908, Olbrich died from leukemia in Düsseldorf on 8 August, aged 40.